Next Book in the Series Browse A–Z

 Publication Reading Order

-The Mary Ann Shaughnessy is a Historical Fiction / Romance series by Catherine Cookson, comprising 9 books published between 1954 and 2011.
-Books are listed in publication order, which is the recommended reading sequence.
+The Mary Ann Shaughnessy is a Historical Fiction / Romance series by Catherine Cookson, made up of 9 books published between 1954 and 2011.
+It begins with A Grand Man (Short Story) (1954), and is best read in publication order.
+The most recent entry is Bill and the Mary Ann Shaughnessy (2011), spanning 57 years of storytelling.

 Catherine Cookson (1906-1998) was a prolific English author known for her historical romances and family sagas.
 Born in Jarrow, Tyne and Wear to a working-class family, she began writing in her 50s, drawing on her own experiences and the mining communities of her youth.
 Her first novel, "Kate Hannigan," published in 1950, became a bestseller, launching her literary career.
 Over the next four decades, Cookson wrote more than 100 novels, including "The Corn Is Green" (1956), "The Fifteen Streets" (1959), and "The Mallen Streak" (1966).
 Her books have sold over 120 million copies worldwide and have been translated into 30 languages.
 Cookson received the Order of the British Empire (OBE) in 1985 for her services to literature.
 She was also a recipient of the WH Smith Literary Award in 1968 and the Romantic Novelists' Association (RNA) Lifetime Achievement Award in 1997.
 Her novels are praised for their gripping storylines, relatable characters, and vivid depictions of working-class life.